CloudBoost/docker/README.md

         }
 ```

-To create an app, You need to  :
+To delete an app, You need to  :

 ```
         DELETE <YOUR_SERVER_URL>/app/<APP ID>